SuperSonicSites/brightessdays/content/_index.md

 title: Homepage
 description: Homepage description

-hero1: Spray Foam Insulation Services
+hero1: Spray foam insulation services
-hero2: In Tofino, Port Alberni & Ucluelet.
+hero2: in Tofino, Port Alberni & Ucluelet.
 We offer professional on time reliable service for both residential and commercial properties.

 heading1: The Highest Standard Of Insulation